giuliodondi/kOS-Ferram/README.md

 This addon has been tested on KSP 1.8.1 for Windows, with kOS version 1.2.2

+## Installation

+- Make sure a kOS and Ferram Aerospace Research installation are present.
+- Just put the main folder inside /GameData

 ## Suffixes

 To access the Ferram data structure the basic command to use is `ADDONS:FAR`, followed by the identifier for the desired structure suffix.